adl/hoaf/README.md

 `Alphabet:` gives the number of letters in the alphabet, followed by unique names for each of these letters (using double-quoted C-strings).
 Letters are implicitly numbered from left to right, starting at 0.

-For instance
+For instance,

     Alphabet: 2 "a" "something_happens"

-specifies a two letter alphabet, where
+specifies a two letter alphabet:

 - letter 0 is `"a"`
 - letter 1 is `"something_happens"`

-The number of double-quoted strings must match exactly the number given, and should all be different.
+The number of double-quoted strings must exactly match the given number, and the strings should all be different.
 This number has to be at least 1, i.e., an empty alphabet is not allowed.

-Support for `Alphabet:` was added to version 1.1 of the format.
+Support for `Alphabet:` was added in version 1.1 of the format.

 ### `AP:`

-The `AP:` header is used to specify a set of atomic propositions $\AP$, resulting in the alphabet $\Sigma = 2^\AP$.
-This header is mutually exclusive with the `AP:` header.
+The `AP:` headeritem is used to specify the set of atomic propositions $\AP$, resulting in the alphabet $\Sigma = 2^\AP$.
+This header item is mutually exclusive with the `AP:` header item.
 The case that neither `Alphabet:` nor `AP:` are specified is equivalent to the case `AP: 0`.

 `AP:` gives the number of atomic propositions, followed by unique names for each of these atomic propositions (using double-quoted C-strings).
 Atomic propositions are implicitly numbered from left to right, starting at 0.

-For instance
+For instance,

     AP: 3 "a" "proc@state" "a[x] >= 2"